buglossJisoo/AI_Mushroom_App/README.md

 #### You can keep taking mushroom quiz even if your answer is wrong.

-* O icon means True, X icon means False.
+* O icon means True
+* X icon means False.